Michaelgwei86/kubernetes/Kubernetes/README.md

 ConfigMaps:
 ===========
 this is a way of managing environmental variables in k8s. you can manually inject this variable by passing them
 as env.
-But with many def files that requires this variable, then you need to create them as a separate object in k8s and simply reference them in your object definition file.
+But with many def files that require this variable, then you need to create them as a separate object in k8s and simply reference them in your object definition file.
 This can be done using ConfigMaps and Secrets.

 ConfigMaps are used to pass configuration data in the form of key-value pairs in k8s and then injected into pods.